 Already in Foreclosure?

-Depending on your specific situation, you may have options.
-For instance, you may be able to voluntarily transfer your mortgage to the owner with a Mortgage Release™ (Deed-in-Lieu).
-A Mortgage Release is where you, the homeowner, voluntarily transfer the ownership of your property to the owner of your mortgage in exchange for a release from your mortgage loan and payments.
+With Mortgage Release, you transfer the ownership of your property to the owner of your mortgage in exchange for a release from your loan and payments.

 - May be eligible for up to $7,500 in relocation assistance

 - Start repairing your credit sooner than if you went through a foreclosure

 - May be able to get a Fannie Mae mortgage to purchase a home sooner (in as little as 2 years) than if you went through foreclosure (up to 7 years)

 - Flexible exit options let you choose to vacate immediately, stay for up to three months (without paying rent), or lease the home (at market rates) for up to one year